cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 class AnnotationToPointData {
     constructor();
     // (undocumented)
-    static convert(annotation: any, index: any, metadataProvider: any): {
+    static convert(annotation: Annotation, index: any, metadataProvider: any): {
         ReferencedROINumber: any;
         ROIDisplayColor: number[];
         ContourSequence: any;